"The art of teaching is the art of assisting discovery."

 - Completion of the bachelor's degree after four years; and

-- By the end of the 5th year: Completion of the Multiple Subject (elementary) Teaching Credential (or a Special Education Credential) & Completion of optional Master of Arts in Teaching degree (with three additional courses).
+- By the end of the 5th year: Completion of the Multiple Subject (elementary), Special Education or Montessori Teaching Credential and completion of optional Master of Arts in Education degree (with three additional courses).

 - Admission to SMC as a Freshman or Sophomore with a strong academic background;